johnwarden/deliberati/content/post/2021-09-27-distributed-bayesian-reasoning-introduction.md

 ## The Bayesian Juror

-The reasoning of the hypothetical juror can be seen as a trivial use of [**Bayesian inference**](/review-of-bayesian-inference) to **revise beliefs based on new information**.
-For a very brief review of the basic concept of Bayesian inference, sufficient to understand the section below, read [A Brief Review of Bayesian Inference](/review-of-bayesian-inference).
+The reasoning of the hypothetical juror can be seen as a trivial use of **Bayesian inference** to **revise beliefs based on new information**.
+For a very brief review of the basic concept of Bayesian inference, sufficient to understand the section below, I suggest [A Bayesian Inference Primer](/bayesian-inference-primer).

 Imagine a hypothetical juror that is a perfect Bayesian reasoner and that has **prior beliefs that are equal to the average beliefs of the jurors in the first jury**.